minprog/cs50x-1718-1819/overviews/1 C/overview.md

 3. Login to the [CS50 IDE](https://ide.cs50.io/) using your GitHub account (this currently only works in Chrome and Firefox!)

+4. Learn about using the [Command Line](https://www.youtube.com/embed/BnJ013X02b8?autoplay=1&rel=0) in the IDE

 3. Implement [Water](/problems/water)

 4. Implement and submit either of: [50%]